DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 The above code initializes a gantt chart together with dataProcessor and sets the necessary configuration settings.
 It also enables data loading for the gantt.

-The “/data” url will serve as a datasource and the entry point for dataProcessor requests, we’ll consider it a bit later.
+The “/data” URL will serve as a datasource and the entry point for dataProcessor requests, we’ll consider it a bit later.
 The important point is that dataProcessor should be initialized in the REST mode.
 To get more information, read the desktop/server_side.md#savingdatafromrestserver article.